 Labeling is causing a great amount of confusion.
 One doctor may use the term Functional Neurological Disorder or Functional Movement Disorder, but then another may use Conversion Disorder.
 This leaves many confused on their diagnosis and struggling to find where they fit in.
 They individually mean different things, however, they are all labels for the same disorder.

 What is Functional Neurological Disorder:

 Functional Neurological Disorder provides an umbrella term for a variety of symptoms of apparent neurological origin but which current models struggle to explain psychologically or organically.
 Presentation may be similar to a wide range of other neurological conditions.
-FND/CD can be as debilitating as Parkinson’s Disease and MS and have many similar symptoms.
+FND/CD can be as debilitating as Parkinson’s disease and MS and have many similar symptoms.
 The most common misconception is that patients are in control of some or all of their symptoms.
-Functional symptoms are not consciously produced by the patient.
+The patient does not consciously produce functional symptoms.
 A patient with conscious control of their symptoms has a different diagnosis such as Feigning, Malingering, or Munchausen Syndrome.

 Very few effective treatment plans exist.
 Physical Therapy is the most effective form of treatment with a goal of re-introducing proper movement and motor control.
 The most common treatment plan is Cognitive Behavior Therapy (CBT), which yields a 13% 1 success rate.
 CBT is most effective for patients who have a psychological connection to their symptoms.
 Researchers, money, and volunteers are greatly needed.